rodonile/rsudp-leq/README.md

 # Rsudp-Leq
 This is an extended version of [rsudp](https://github.com/raspishake/rsudp) with only the relevant modules and dependencies for the use case of small ground vibration disturbance detection, ready for production deployment.
-Tested and deployed for Windows 10.
 Some dependencies from the original [rsudp](https://github.com/raspishake/rsudp) software were removed due to causing issues and/or not working at all on Windows 10.

 ## About: